 - Serve the soup in a bowl with one cheese round on top.

 **IF you are starting with finished caramelized onions- melt 2 tbs butter or fat in your pot, and add the onions cook over medium low heat for about 5 min stirring.
 Add the broth and follow steps 5 from above.

-Helpful Equipment- Large heavy bottomed pot or dutch oven, optional slipmat for cooking shee
+Helpful Equipment- Large heavy bottomed pot or dutch oven, optional slipmat for sheet pans if making Parmesan crisps.

 I hope you’ve enjoyed this paleo french onion soup recipe!
 If you love onions I highly suggest my caramelized onion dip!